DylanAlloy/UnicornBreakfast/README.md

   `sudo apt-get install build-essential`

   <b>at least 4GB of RAM total + at least a 4-core CPU or 2 w/ hyperthreading.
-We're working somewhat large data and you'll want a quick interface.</b>
+We're working with a somewhat large db and you'll want a quick interface.</b>

 # Details & Afterthought